edac713/GPTs/documents/What Makes Documentation Good_.md

 Avoid sentences like “Now you probably want to understand how to call a function” or “Next, you’ll need to learn to call a function.”
 Both examples presume a reader’s state of mind, which may annoy them or burn our credibility.
 Use phrases that avoid presuming the reader’s state.
 E.g., “To call a function, …”

 ## Be broadly helpful

-People come to documentation with varying levels of knowledge, language proficiency, and patience.
-Even if we target experienced developers, we should try to write docs helpful to everyone.

 ### Write simply